microsoftgraph/microsoft-graph-docs/concepts/known-issues.md

 ### Setting the allowExternalSenders property

 There is currently an issue that prevents setting the **allowExternalSenders** property of a group in a POST or PATCH operation, in both `/v1.0` and `/beta`.

+### Removing an Owner also removes them as a Member

+Using [Remove owner](/graph/api/group-delete-owners?view=graph-rest-1.0) to demote a user from Owner to Member, currently the user will also be removed as a Member in Teams (not in Azure AD).
+To work around this, we recommend that you remove the user from both owners and members (in this order), wait 10 seconds, then add them back to members.

 ### Using delta query